dart-portals/binary/table_of_type_ids.md

 > ```

 Type id reservations are done in batches of 10.
 The x stands for any digit.

-If you are creating a Dart package that needs to register custom type adapters and that's intended to be published on [pub.dev](https://pub.dev), don't hesitate to file a pull request adding type ids to this table.

 | type ids | reserved for      |
 | -------- | ----------------- |